 Federalism's great advantage is that one state can reap the benefit of other states' experience.
-Prudence counsels waiting to see whether states, besides Vermont and New Mexico, adopt ABA Model Rule 8.4(g), and then observing the effects of its real-life implementation on https://www.americanbar.org/content/dam/aba/administrative/professional_responsibility/language_choice_narrative_with_appendices_final.authcheckdam.pdf.

-114 Working Discussion Draft - Revisions to Model Rule 8.4 Language Choice Narrative (July 16, 2015), App.
-B, Anti-Bias Provisions in State Rules of Professional Conduct, at 11-32, attorneys in those states.
-This is particularly true when ABA Model Rule 8.4(g) has failed to survive close scrutiny by official entities in many states.117
+Prudence counsels waiting to see whether states, besides Vermont and New Mexico, adopt ABA Model Rule 8.4(g), and then observing the effects of its real-life implementation on attorneys in those states.
+This is particularly true when ABA Model Rule 8.4(g) has failed to survive close scrutiny by official entities in many states.138